e-valuation/EvaP/README.md

 2. Run the following commands on the command line to clone the repository, create the Vagrant VM and run the Django development server.
    * If you are familiar with the fork-based open source workflow, create a fork and clone that (using SSH if you prefer that).

-   * Windows users: We have observed [weird](https://www.github.com/git-for-windows/git/issues/4705) [behavior](https://www.github.com/git-for-windows/git/issues/4704) with ssh in Git Bash on Windows and thus recommend using PowerShell instead.
+   * Windows users: We have observed [weird](https://www.github.com/git-for-windows/git/issues/4705) [behavior](https://www.github.com/git-for-windows/git/issues/4704) with SSH in Git Bash on Windows and thus recommend using PowerShell instead.

    * To use Docker, replace `vagrant up` with `vagrant up --provider docker && vagrant provision`.